alliwene/aws-cloud-advantages/Well-Architected/slides.md

   * Select the most efficient hardware for your workload.
 * Use managed services
   * The cloud has many managed services to remove the operational burden of maintaining servers for tasks like sending email messages or managing databases.
+* To learn more refer to the [Sustainability Pillar whitepaper](https://docs.aws.amazon.com/wellarchitected/latest/sustainability-pillar/sustainability-pillar.html)

 </v-clicks>